aokuonghae/liftoff-assignments/P2-Project_Outline/README.md

 -
 ### What I'll Have to Learn
 I will have to learn how to add a way to keep track of the date when a grocery list is generated for use when shopping and save that for view later.
 It is different than simply accessing the grocery list.
+Becaise I want this to be used while actively shopping, I will need to make it mobile device friendly.
 ### Project Tracker
 https://trello.com/b/5IG5X7RB/liftoff-project